 Here is an ancient map of the Cape of Good Hope, during a time when the Dutch and the Afrikaners and the Boers and the English lived as uneasy neighbors with each other — and the Xhosa and the Zulu.
 No one could have imagined what heartbreak and outrage would result from the transformational European incursion, starting at the Cape of Good Hope and spreading across southern Africa.

 Above is my example of the first stamp issued for the Cape of Good Hope: No. 1, on bluish paper.
 It came out in 1853, just six years after the first U.S. stamp.
 The somewhat crude but elegant engraving depicts a seated figure — “Hope” — with an anchor as an appropriate nautical emblem.
 Hope’s image would grace COGH stamps for the rest of the century.
 The triangular shape must have been a sensation at the time; and imagine!
 For a British territory at the southern tip of Africa!
 How exotic.
 The shape of the stamp itself suggests a geographical cape, don’t you think?
-(The catalogue value of COGH No. 1 ranges above $100, but that is for a much better copy than the one in my collection, above, which I inherited from my Pa.)

 I also got these two (left and below left) from my father.
-The 4d above, also from 1853, has three good margins (that is, you can see the white all the way around), so it may be worth some of its $100+ catalogue value.
+The 4d above, also from 1853,

 considerably off-center beat-up image.
 My Minkus album offers this notation: “Fine lines of background blurred or broken; printing less clear due to wear of plates …” This stamp is valued at $45, but mine is not a particularly well-cut example.